ejensen/minimalclock-screensaver/README.md

 # Minimal Clock Screensaver for Windows

-As the name says, it shows the time, minimally.
+As the name says, it shows the time… minimally.

 ![screenshot](http://yetilabs.org/minimalclock/img/preview_white.jpg)